erinchocolate/frontend-mentor-exercise/qr-code-component/README.md

 ### Built with

-- Semantic HTML5 markup
-- CSS custom properties
+- HTML
-- Flexbox
+- CSS Flexbox

 ### What I learned